Many businesses have been flocking to Delaware for incorporation, enjoying one of the best tax and legal environments.

 Step 4: File the foreign qualification documents

 Filing Certificate of Authority requires an Incorporation Certificate (or Formation Certificate) and a Good Standing Certificate (if applicable).

 There is some required information for the foreign qualification process for Delaware companies, which is listed below.
 But additional information may be required depending on each state’s requirements.

 - Name of managing member or officer who will be responsible for signing the documents

 Each state will have different annual maintenance requirements with associated fees for a foreign business entity such as franchise tax, annual report filing, annual tax, etc. Failing these submissions may lead to the discontinuance of business operations in the state.

 Costs and processing time for the foreign qualification process will be different depending on the state of doing business and the type of business entity.
 The average cost will be around $230 for a Delaware corporation and $190 for an LLC.

 What are common tax compliances as a foreign entity?

 - Franchise tax

 Paying the franchise tax is to ensure the privilege of conducting business in a state other than the home state.
-There are 13 states that apply franchise tax for foreign business entities, which are Alabama, Arkansas, California, Delaware, Georgia, Illinois, Louisiana, Mississippi, New York, North Carolina, Oklahoma, Tennessee, and Texas.
+13 states applying franchise tax for foreign business entities are Alabama, Arkansas, California, Delaware, Georgia, Illinois, Louisiana, Mississippi, New York, North Carolina, Oklahoma, Tennessee, and Texas.